 Add the first half of the miso paste by placing it in a mesh spoon, submerging it in the broth and mixing thoroughly until it's incorporated.
 This technique prevents lumps of miso and ensures it's evenly distributed throughout the soup.
 Mix well and simmer for 15 minutes.

 The purpose of the miso here is to allow the flavor to be absorbed into the vegetables.
-Miso tends to lose its flavor the longer it's heated, so we flavor the soup right at the end to ensure maximum flavor.
+Miso tends to lose flavor the longer it’s heated, so we flavor the soup right at the end to ensure maximum flavor.

 As the soup simmers, the pork will release scum that floats to the surface.
 Scoop it off as it appears using a mesh spoon.